AlloyceOloo/DE/_pages/about.md

 This website is powered by **[fastpages](https://github.com/fastai/fastpages)** [^1].

-As a junior data engineer, I intent to utilise this as a porftolio for my data projects.
+As a junior data engineer, I intend to utilise this as a porftolio for my data projects.